Choosing a Car Seat

 What types of car seats are available?

 - Infant-only seat: Infant-only seats are also known as rear-facing seats.
 Rear-facing occupants are safest.
 For the best possible protection, keep your child rear-facing in the back seat of the vehicle for as long as possible.
-The American Academy of Pediatrics recommends that children remain rear-facing up to 2 years of age.
+It’s recommended that children remain rear-facing up to 2 years of age.
 The seat should recline at about a 45 degree angle and should never be placed in front of an air bag.
 Harness height should be at the child’s shoulder level or just below.
 Most infant seats are manufactured with a higher end rear-facing weight limit.
 Do not exceed the maximum height or weight of your rear-facing seat.
-If your child exceeds the limits, you will need to move him/her to a convertible seat in the rear-facing position.
+If your child exceeds the limits, you will need to move the child to a convertible seat in the rear-facing position.

 - Convertible seat: Convertible seats are essentially two car seats in one.
 They are placed in the back seat and face the back of the car until your child is about 2 years of age and at least 20 pounds.
 Following that, the seats are turned around to face the front of the car.
 Forward-facing harness heights should be set just above your child’s shoulder level.